-How to extend C drive in Windows Server 2016 without data loss?
+How to extend C drive in Windows Server 2016

-As the latest Windows Server version, Microsoft added new features and improved the performance of Windows Server 2016.
-However, about disk management ability, nothing new was added, everything keep the same with previous version – Windows Server 2008.
+Better than previous version Server 2012, Microsoft added new features and improved the performance of Windows Server 2016.
+However, about disk management ability, nothing new was added, everything keep the same.
 In Disk Management snap-in, you can do some basic operations such as create, delete, format partition and change drive letter.
-With advanced feature – Extend Volume and Shrink Volume, you can change partition size without starting over.
-However, due to its limitation, if you want to extend C: drive by shrinking D, it is impossible.
-I’ll explain the reason in the next paragraph.
-In most cases, to extend C drive in Windows Server 2016, you need 3rd-party partition software.
+With advanced feature – “Extend Volume” and “Shrink Volume”, you can change partition size without losing data (in most cases).
+However, due to some restrictions, it is not the best tool to help extend Server 2016 C drive partition.
+In this article, I’ll introduce how to extend C: drive in Windows Server 2016 with native Disk Management and safe partition software.

 Extend C: drive in Server 2016 Disk Management

-Expand C drive with Unallocated space
+How to extend C drive in Server 2016 with Unallocated space

 Step 1: Right-click C: drive and select “Extend Volume“.